 The message of Christ crucified and risen is central to our faith, life, and worship.
 Come each Sunday morning for an uplifting and relevant message centered on God's love in Christ.
 The Word inspires us to live for Him, to love those around us, and to continue meeting to worship together.

-Before worship, Prince of Peace offers Sunday School for children and Bible class for others.
+After worship, Prince of Peace offers Sunday School for children and Bible class for others.
 We want to grow in the grace and knowledge of our Lord through His amazing Word.

 So who are we?

 We are a Biblical church giving God’s Word first place in our faith and life.

 We are a Lutheran church that proclaims forgiveness for all through faith alone in Jesus Christ.

 We are a Christian church that gathers to praise God, to be strengthened by His Word, and to reach out to those around us in Christian love.

 If you've got any questions, don't hesitate to ask us.
 You can call us any time at 928-726-8716, or email us using the Contact Us page.

 Every church has their own unique layouts and customs.
 Here's a little information about our church and what to expect, when you walk through the front doors.